Research

 The goal of this project is to determine why Wnt signaling can induce the cell cycle arrest stage (aging) or the overactive cell cycle stage (cancer).

-Findings from this research may ultimately lead to new ways to modulate aged or cancer cells, thus reversing diseases and disabilities associated with aging and cancer.
+Findings from this research may ultimately lead to new ways to modulate aged cells or cancer cells, thus reversing diseases and disabilities associated with aging and cancer.